-The 2022-23 NBA season is halfway complete, which means it’s time to start looking at futures bets you can make before the end of the regular season.
-Below, we’ll be taking a closer look at the NBA Defensive Player of the Year award odds and best picks.
+The 2022-23 NBA season is more than halfway complete, which means it’s time to start looking at futures bets you can make before the end of the regular season.
+Below, we’ll be taking a closer look at the NBA Defensive Player of the Year Award odds and best picks.

 Celtics guard Marcus Smart won the award this past season, becoming the first player at his position to do so since Gary Payton in 1996.